Skip to Content

 The Role of Medical Negligence

+In obstetrics, the adage “time is of the essence” applies to placental abruption.
+Every minute of separation increases the risk of fetal brain damage or death and worsens maternal hemorrhage.
 Medical negligence can significantly worsen the outcomes of placental abruption.
 Doctors and medical staff play a critical role in monitoring pregnancy for warning signs and responding promptly when complications arise.

 When Placental Abruption Goes Unnoticed